 I ran my first, and only marathon at 18.
 It was a terrible run, but I didn't really care as I didn't run it for a marathon PB.
 I ran it purely to get the qualifying time I needed to run my first ultra-marathon: the 56Km Two Oceans Marathon (what a brilliant race):

 Sadly, my last official road race, and technically the start of a long hiatus from running was the Randburg Harrier's Valentines 10km Nite race which I ran the week before I packed my bags and moved to the UK in 1999.

 What Major Injuries?

 Thankfully, I wasn't plagued by many injuries in my early days.
-The only re-occurring injuries I encountered were the "too fast, too soon" variety, namely runner's knee and shin splits.
+The only recurring injuries I encountered were the "too fast, too soon" variety, namely runner's knee and shin splints.
 Both of which only seemed to occur late summer as I transitioned from competitive swimming to cross-country training and could easily be attributed to me being a little over eager to get up to speed.

 The only major "injury" I suffered was plantar fasciitis that struck in the final stages of the Two Oceans marathon.
 Thankfully I was young and a strong runner at the time so recovered very quickly.